-GDPR becomes enforceable in May 2018.
-It replaces the Data Protection Act (DPA) and every business holding EU citizens’ data needs to be compliant, regardless of size, location or Brexit.
+GDPR came into effect in May 2018.
+It replaced the Data Protection Act (DPA) and every business holding EU citizens’ data needs to be compliant, regardless of size, location or Brexit.

 GDPR does not mean the end of prospect data.
 It means clearer opt-in consents, detangled communication channels and transparency over how personal data will be used.
 People on the lists we manage will be selected in accordance to their interests and lifestyle ready to engage with your offer.